Our partnership with the NHS Clinical Entrepreneur Programme

 ORUK is one of a number of charities working alongside the NHS Clinical Entrepreneur Programme.
 The expertise and knowledge it can provide is valued by Professor Young,

-‘ORUK brings lots of experience, lots of networks, lots of connections into patient groups and into clinical groups and charities are often able to address different problems than the commercial sector might address and fund initiatives that may not necessary be commercially viable but represent a real patient need.
+‘ORUK brings lots of experience, lots of networks, lots of connections into patient groups and into clinical groups and charities are often able to address different problems than the commercial sector might address and fund initiatives that may not necessarily be commercially viable but represent a real patient need.
 There will be a large number of great musculoskeletal ideas developed by our clinicians, that ORUK can support.’

 Professor Young is a passionate advocate of the value of a cross-disciplinary approach that brings diversity of thought and opinion to healthcare challenges: